-The dependent variable is what is being studied and measured in the experiment.
-It’s what changes as a result of the changes to the independent variable.
+The dependent variable (sometimes known as the responding variable) is what is being studied and measured in the experiment.
+It's what changes as a result of the changes to the independent variable.
 An example of a dependent variable is how tall you are at different ages.
 The dependent variable (height) depends on the independent variable (age).

 An easy way to think of independent and dependent variables is, when you're conducting an experiment, the independent variable is what you change, and the dependent variable is what changes because of that.
 You can also think of the independent variable as the cause and the dependent variable as the effect.